Blue Blood (1973 film): Production

-Filming

-Blue Blood was made on location at Longleat House, the seat of the Marquesses of Bath.
+The film was made on location at Longleat House, the seat of the Marquesses of Bath.
 According to Sinclair, it was filmed in three weeks.

-Release

-Critical response
+Critical reception

-In a contemporary review, Richard Combs of The Monthly Film Bulletin described Blue Blood as a series of "cheap, coarsely-filmed charades" and criticised the film's direction: "once Sinclair gets down to working out his theme (black-blooded butler usurps degenerate, blue-blooded employer), the skimpiness of his material and the shoddiness of this TV-sketch technique become painfully evident."
+Richard Combs of The Monthly Film Bulletin described Blue Blood as a series of "cheap, coarsely-filmed charades" and criticised the film's direction: "once Sinclair gets down to working out his theme (black-blooded butler usurps degenerate, blue-blooded employer), the skimpiness of his material and the shoddiness of this TV-sketch technique become painfully evident."
 He also wrote that Reed's performance made Tom "one of the most physically repellent of screen villains".

-Describing the film as "a variation on Harold Pinter's The Servant", Graeme Clark of website The Spinning Image writes that Blue Blood over-emphasises a simple premise and frustratingly leaves plot threads unresolved.
+Describing the film as "a variation on Harold Pinter's The Servant, Graeme Clark of website The Spinning Image writes that Blue Blood over-emphasises a simple premise and frustratingly leaves plot threads unresolved.
 He notes that although the Satanic images build suspense, they do not pay off as they are merely symbolic.
 He also argues that the film is sustained solely by the performances of the cast, adding however that none of them are "really working at full strength here".

+Leslie Halliwell said: "An extremely unattractive, would-be satirical melodrama which plays like a Grand Guignol version of The Servant."

+The Radio Times Guide to Films gave the film 1/5 stars, writing: "It's hard to describe just how abysmal this reworking of The Servant really is.
+It is directed with revolting enthusiasm by Andrew Sinclair, who has not been entrusted with many features since.
+As the vicious butler intent on destabilising his weak-kneed aristocratic employer (Derek Jacobi), Oliver Reed gesticulates and rolls his eyes."